Educator Orientation

 We recommend starting with the Program Handbook.

-Please make sure to read the Official Rules on the Challenge Details page
+Please make sure to read the Official Rules on the Challenge Details page if you plan to submit student work for the Virtual Exhibition and awards.

 Our challenge provides a framework for educators of all types to introduce biomimicry as a lens for exploration and problem solving — within and beyond the classroom.
 It sparks curiosity and ingenuity in middle and high school students, turning learners into makers.